Drivers who don't cut their engines when waiting aren't just wasting fuel and damaging the environment. They're breaking the law and risk being fined.

 Research has found that an idling car causes enough emissions to fill 150 balloons with harmful pollutants – every minute.

 It’s a common misconception that turning your engine off and on again uses more fuel than leaving your car idling.
+Unless your car has ‘stop-start’ technology you should switch your engine off, so long as it’s safe to do so.

-If you drive an older car, it’s wise to plan ahead rather than turning your engine on and off.
+However if you drive an older car, it’s wise to plan ahead rather than turning your engine on and off.

 Doing so could affect the battery, especially if it’s more than five years old.